 --The Starless Sea: A Novel by Erin Morgenstern sent by Mary-Lane Kamberg.

 Veda Boyd Jones: Save the Cat!
-A novel by Jessica Brody.
+Writes A Novel by Jessica Brody.
 This book really lays out the formula for every novel, from romance to literary.

 --Lindsey Buroker’s free science fiction books.
 Sent by S.V.
 Farnsworth